AmirUCR/eight_puzzle_solver_heuristic_search/README.md

 # Background
 "Heuristic search refers to a search strategy that attempts to optimize a problem by iteratively improving the solution based on a given heuristic function or a cost measure."
 [Source](https://link.springer.com/referenceworkentry/10.1007%2F978-1-4419-9863-7_875) This repo contains the Python code that attempts to solve the 8-Puzzle by using various heuristic search methods.

+Some additional features include input verification, and default menu options for a quick program test.

 # Introduction
 Here we explore the methods I used to implement the Uniform Cost search, and the A* search with misplaced tile and Euclidean heuristics using Tree search.
 Furthermore, I illustrate the space and time complexity of these algorithms via visualizations.
 This program is written in Python 3.